CaskAle/arch-setup/README.md

 # Determine the appropriate device to work with.
 lsblk -fp

-#Replace xxx with the device you wish to partition.
+# Replace xxx with the device you wish to partition.
+# In my case, /dev/nvme0n1
-fdisk /dev/xxx
+fdisk /dev/nvme0n1

 # Set the partition table to GPT.
 g